-What to Expect with an Internal Pelvic Floor Exam?
+What to Expect with an Internal Pelvic Floor Exam at Foundations Pelvic Health?

 What Is an Internal Pelvic Floor Exam and Why Is it Helpful?

-After a thorough discussion of your symptoms, your PT may suggest an internal pelvic floor assessment.
-This type of exam can provide you and your PT more answers as to why you’re experiencing those symptoms.
-As PTs, we don’t want to play a guessing game with your care.
+After a thorough discussion of your symptoms, your pelvic floor PT may suggest an internal pelvic floor assessment.
+This type of exam can provide you and your pelvic floor therapist more answers as to why you’re experiencing those symptoms.
+As your pelvic health specialists, we don’t want to play a guessing game with your care.
 An internal exam can give us a lot of information and help to better tailor your treatment specifically to you.

 After suggesting an internal exam, your PT will explain the pelvic floor anatomy with a 3D model of the pelvis.
 We want to show you what we’ll be doing first before you provide consent or decide you’d prefer to decline the internal exam!
 It’s important to remember that this is not like an exam at the gynecologist or OB: no stirrups or speculum in sight.

-If you provide consent: (note: consent can be revoked at any point during the exam)
+*note: consent can be revoked at any point during the exam

-Your PT will step out of the room while you undress from the waist down, lie down on the table, then place a sheet over your lower half.
-The PT will knock prior to coming back in the room and then put on gloves.
+At Foundations Pelvic Health, your pelvic floor PT will step out of the room while you undress from the waist down, lie down on the table, then place a sheet over your lower half.
+Your pelvic floor therapist will knock prior to coming back in the room and then put on gloves.
 Usually she will start with an external exam to observe any skin or structural changes, and if the patients would prefer, she will provide a handheld mirror so that you can visualize your own anatomy while she points out various structures.
-Then, the PT will change gloves and place fragrance-free lubricant on one finger.
+Then, your pelvic floor PT will change gloves and place fragrance-free lubricant on one finger.
 She will then ask for your consent again and insert her finger vaginally or rectally (depending on your symptoms).

 Your PT will first gently feel the pelvic floor muscles for any tightness - as the patient you will update the PT with any sensations of tightness, tenderness, soreness, pain, etc. Then the PT will ask you to contract your pelvic floor (“pretend like you’re stopping the flow of pee”), cough, and bear down (“pretend like you’re about to pass gas”).
 This allows the PT to assess your pelvic floor muscle strength and coordination, then give you cues on how to adjust your form as necessary.
 Your PT will next step out of the room, allowing you to get dressed.
 Tissues and wipes are provided in the room.